Koenkk/zigbee2mqtt.io/docs/devices/QS-Zigbee-C03.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+_How to use calibration_
+* Activate calibration mode
+* Open the shutter completely and press stop
+* Set the number to 100 and press the refresh button
+* Close the shutter completely and when it comes to an end, press STOP.
+* Set the position to 0, press the refresh button and deactivate the calibration.

 <!-- Notes END: Do not edit below this line -->